yonga9121/multiple_dbs/README.md

 $ rails mdbs:your_database_name:migrate
 ```

-You can pass the standard rails options to the tasks.
+You can pass the standard rails options as arguments to the tasks.

 Please.
-Please! check the tasks under the namespace "mdbds"
+Please! check the tasks under the namespace "mdbs"
 Run in your terminal
 ```bash
 $ rake --tasks
 ```

-## Contributing
-Contribution directions go here.

 ## License
 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).